mravendi/mravendi.github.io/_posts/cvoverview.md

 ## Common Computer Vision Tasks

 Computer vision has been disrupted by deep learning and convolutional neural networks.
-You can now implement many CV algorithms using power deep learning libraries such as PyTorch.
-In this article, we will provide an overview of some of major CV tasks.
+You can now implement many CV algorithms using great deep learning libraries such as PyTorch.
+In this article, we will provide an overview of some of the important CV tasks.
+You can find a PyTorch implementation of these tasks in my book.

 ## Image classification
 Image classification (also called image recognition) is probably the most widely used task in computer vision.
 In this task, we assume that images contain a main object and we want to automatically classify the object into pre-defined categories.
-In the context of image recognition, you will encounter with: binary classification and multi-class classification.
+In the context of image recognition, you will find the binary classification and multi-class classification.

 ### Binary Classification
 In binary image classification, we want to classify images into two categories.
 For instance, we may want to know if a medical image is normal or malignant.
 Thus, you can assign label=0 to a normal image and label=1 to a malignant image.
-That is why it is called binary classification.
+That is why it is called a binary classification.
 In the following, you can see an example of binary image classification for image patches of Histopathologic Cancer.

 ![Binary image classification](/images/cv_overview/binary_image_classification.png)
 *Sample image patches of Histopathologic Cancer and their binary labels*